Introduction: A Conqueror Who Connected Continents

 The Rise of Persian Influence in China

 The Yuan dynasty (1271–1368) saw a strong Persian presence in Chinese administration, architecture, and art.
 Persian astronomers served in the imperial observatory; Persian architects designed mosques in Quanzhou and other ports.
-This exchange influenced the development of the Chinese blue-and-white porcelain, which used cobalt imported from Persia.
+This exchange influenced the development of Chinese blue-and-white porcelain, which used cobalt imported from Persia.
 The Ming dynasty later exported this porcelain globally, a direct legacy of Mongol-era trade.

 Cultural Memory and Modern Scholarship